|To:||birdswa email list <>,|

 |Subject:||Hillarys Pelagic Trip Report 8th August 2004|

 |From:||"Frank O'Connor" <>|

-Perth Western Australia Pelagic Trip Report Sunday 26th June 2005
+Perth Western Australia Pelagic Trip Report Sunday 8th August 2004Participants (26) :

 Departed Hillarys Boat Harbour at 7.10am.
-Returned at 3.55pm.
-The forecast was for a fine day with a 1 metre sea and a 2 metre swell.
-Clouds were forecast for the morning with a maximum of 19°C. The winds were forecast to be light 10 to 15 knots NE in the morning swinging to NW in the afternoon.
-There was little cloud, and the wind in the afternoon seemed to have strengthened to maybe 15 to 18 knots still from the north east.
-The wind from the north caused a little roll, but generally the conditions were excellent.
+Returned at 4.00pm.
+The forecast was for a cool fine day with a 1 metre sea and a 2.5 metre swell.
+The winds were forecast to be light 10 to 15 knots NE in the morning reducing to less than10 knots in the afternoon.
+The day started with little cloud, but the cloud increased which made the light difficult for photography.

 Time/Latitude/Longitude/Depth/Distance/Bearing from Hillarys of most stoppages:

 07:10 S31° 49' 34", E115° 44' 16", 5m, 0.0km, 0° (Hillarys Wharf)

 07:55 S31° 54' 33", E115° 32' 10", ??m, 21.1km, 244° (1st Hutton's Shearwater)

 08:30 S31° 59' 09", E115° 25' 36", ??m, 34.3km, 239° (2 Dwarf Minke Whales)

 09:05 S32° 00' 53", E115° 22' 51", 75m, 39.6km, 238°, 19.7°C (stop for storm-petrels until 9:55)